wastefull/Wdb/src/docs/roadmap/complete/PHASE_4_VISUALIZATION_COMPLETE.md

 ## Communicative Success

 The visualization successfully:

 - ✅ Shows both practical and theoretical recyclability
 - ✅ Represents uncertainty through confidence intervals
 - ✅ Highlights gaps between scientific potential and infrastructure reality
 - ✅ Maintains accessibility for all users
 - ✅ Provides detailed context on hover
 - ✅ Degrades gracefully when data is incomplete
-- ✅ Follows the Sokpop aesthetic with Apple Glass elements
+- ✅ Follows the Wastefull aesthetic with Apple Glass elements

 ---